skyylex/skyylex.github.io/_posts/2018-06-27-metamacros.md

 **C Preprocessor**

 C preprocessor is a crucial part of any compilation target (assuming that target is C or C-based language) larger than one file.
 It's used most commonly via `#include` / `#import` constructions, to reuse already implemented function or class from a different file.
 Sometimes, there is a code that should be isolated and we want to limit its scope to a specific target, conditional inclusion is helpful here via `#if`, `#ifdef` and so on.
-Comments are the other point that helps to make code clearer, but comments aren't needed in the binary and the preprocessor silently removes them for us.
+Comments are the other point that helps to make the code clearer, but comments aren't needed in the binary and the preprocessor silently removes them for us.
 We also can use `#define` for the preprocessor to define a constant.
 But it's more rarely used that way nowadays.
-In Objective-C such style became obsolete and was replaced with a specifying `static` variables.
+In Objective-C such style became obsolete and was replaced with specifying `static` variables.
 However, preprocessor could also do very powerful things from completely different perspective using macros.
-And recently I've found some interesting ideas in the libextc framework, and I'd like to share them with you.
+And recently I've found some interesting ideas in the __libextc__ framework, and I'd like to share them with you.

 **MACROS**

 *NOTE:* This article doesn't try to compete with the documentation about C Preproccessor, so if you're not familiar with the subject it worths to check something like [GCC manual](https://gcc.gnu.org/onlinedocs/cpp/index.html)

-A macro is a rule that defines how specific pattern is replaced with a specified construction.
+A macro is a rule that defines how a specific pattern is replaced with a specified construction.
 There are several types of macros function-like macros, with or without parameters.
 Nevertheless, they all have in common the following structure:

 ```
 #define expression_to_replace replacement
 ```

-`#define` define is the key word (generally all starting with `#` expressions are preprocessor-related) that starts the macro definition, as I already mentioned, you can define the constant that way or you can try to build more advanced expressions hidden under the short expression
+`#define` is a keyword (generally all starting with `#` expressions are preprocessor-related) that starts the macro definition, as I already mentioned, you can define the constant that way or you can try to build more advanced expressions hidden under the short-expression

 As they say, better once to see, than hundred times to hear.
 So for example, the macro: